Champions of Angor: Fictional character biography

-History

-The team later appear in Keith Giffen's post-Crisis Justice League International.
-In #2 Wandjina, Blue Jay and Sorceress come to Earth in order to destroy all nuclear weapons, since they were the only survivors of a nuclear disaster that wiped out Angor and did not want the same thing to happen on Earth.
-Their teammate, Captain Speed, dies later of radiation poisoning.
-Wandjina sacrifices himself to prevent a meltdown in a Bialyan reactor, and the others give themselves up to the Russian authorities.
+The team later appear in Keith Giffen's Justice League International with Angor now being an alternate Earth.
+In issue #2, Wandjina, Blue Jay and Silver Sorceress come to Earth in order to destroy all nuclear weapons, since they were the only survivors of a nuclear disaster that wiped out Angor and did not want the same thing to happen on Earth.
+Their teammate, Captain Speed, later dies of radiation poisoning.
+Wandjina sacrifices himself to prevent a nuclear meltdown in Bialya, and the others give themselves up to Russian authorities.
 Wandjina's corpse is later reanimated as a weapon by Queen Bee of Bialya.
-The citizens don't quite understand the fate of Wandjina and come to revere him as a hero.
+The citizens do not understand that Wandjina has died and come to revere him as a hero.

-Justice League Europe #15 (June 1990) begins a story in which the Sorceress and Blue Jay escape from prison.
-Blue Jay goes to the League for help, while the Sorceress returns to Angor.
+Justice League Europe #15 (June 1990) begins a story in which Silver Sorceress and Blue Jay escape from prison.
+Blue Jay goes to the League for help, while Silver Sorceress returns to Angor.

 A flashback reveals that the nuclear disaster was caused by a group of villains called the Extremists.
-The Extremists capture Sorceress and make her take them to Earth, where they again attempt to seize control of the world's nuclear weapons.
+The Extremists capture Silver Sorceress and make her take them to Earth, where they again attempt to seize control of the world's nuclear weapons.
 It is eventually revealed that (with one exception) these are robot duplicates of the Extremists, created for an amusement park.
 The owner of the amusement park is sent to Earth to switch them off.
-Sorceress then defeats remaining villain, Dreamslayer.
 Blue Jay and the Silver Sorceress join Justice League Europe.

-Justice League Quarterly #3 (1990) features Mitch Wacky (the amusement park owner) travelling back in time to prevent the Extremists from destroying Angor.
+Justice League Quarterly #3 (1990) features Mitch Wacky (the amusement park owner) traveling back in time to prevent the Extremists from destroying Angor.
 This story introduces more members of the team (now called the Justifiers), including: